-The emergency indicators turn on automatically when braking sharply at a speed of over 60 km/h, or if the ABS works for a prolonged period, in order to alert the vehicles behind.
-If you accelerate, or continue at over 40 km/h, the emergency indicators turn off automatically.
+The hazard warning lights come on automatically in the event of sharp braking at speeds of over 60 Km/h or if the ABS is activated for any length of time, in order to warn vehicles following behind.
+If the vehicle accelerates or continues to travel at over 40 Km/h, the hazard warning lights are automatically switched off.

-• The risk of an accident increases if your vehicle breaks down.
-Always use the hazard warning lights and a warning triangle to draw the attention of other road users to your stationary vehicle.

-• Never park where the catalytic converter could come into contact with inflammable materials under the vehicle, for example dry grass or spilt petrol.
+- The risk of an accident increases if your vehicle breaks down.
+Always use the hazard warning lights and a warning triangle to draw the attention of other road users to your stationary vehicle. - Never park where the catalytic converter could come into contact with inflammable materials under the vehicle, for example dry grass or spilt petrol.
 This could start a fire!